BRosenblatt/OhHellScoreKeepingApp/README.md

 2 cards is the lowest you can select.
 The maximum number of cards will update based on the number of players.
 For example, if you're playing with 3 players, the maximum number of cards will be capped out at 17; if you're playing with 5 players, the maximum number of cards will be capped out at 10, etc. The segmented control will become disabled accordingly.

 ### *Select the game order*
-Then select whether you want to play in descending or ascending order. **Note**: *This app allows you to play as few or as many rounds as you want*.
+Then select whether you want to play in descending or ascending order.

-You can end the game at any time and save the game results to your game history.
-Once a game is ended, it's done: You can't select it and pick up playing that same game again.
-You have to start a new game from scratch.

 * <ins>Descending order</ins> - Your first round will start with the maximum hand size, then descend incrementally down to 1 card (first round: 17 cards; second round: 16 cards; third round: 15 cards, etc.), then work its way back up to the maximum hand size.
 * <ins>Ascending order</ins> -  Your first round will start with 1 card and ascend incrementally until you reach the maximum hand size, then descend incrementally again.